makeabilitylab/physcomp/arduino/rgb-led-fade.md

 }
 {% endhighlight C %}

 The downside of this implementation is that we must use [`floats`](https://www.arduino.cc/en/pmwiki.php?n=Reference/Float) because the [RGBConverter](https://github.com/ratkins/RGBConverter) library uses floating point functions.
 Why are floats bad?
-Two reasons: with the ATmega328 chip, floating point arithmetic is **slow** (`float``division can be 2-4 times slower than `integer` division) and **[imprecise](https://www.arduino.cc/en/pmwiki.php?n=Reference/Float)** (floats have 6-7 decimal digits of precision).
-However, this won't matter for our program because we are not speed limited and don't need high-precision math.
+Two reasons: with the ATmega328 chip, floating point arithmetic is **slow** (`float` division can be 2-4 times slower than `integer` division) and **[imprecise](https://www.arduino.cc/en/pmwiki.php?n=Reference/Float)** (floats have 6-7 decimal digits of precision).

+However, these limitations won't matter for our program—or for any of our introductory lessons—because we are not speed limited and don't need high-precision math.
 If you want to know more about *why* embedded programmers try to avoid floating point operations, read the note below.
 Otherwise, skip ahead.

 ---
 **NOTE:**